-- 2. Now open the UVES workflow by clicking on File -> Open File, selecting first uves-5.2.4 and then the file Uves.xml in the file browser.
+- 2. Now open the UVES workflow by clicking on File -> Open File, selecting first uves-5.7.0 and then the file uves.xml in the file browser.
 You will be presented with the workflow canvas shown in Figure 4.2.
 Note that the workflow will appear as a canvas in a new window. - 3.
 To aid in the visual tracking of the reduction cascade, it is advisable to use component (or actor) highlighting.
 Click on Tools -> Animate at Runtime, enter the number of milliseconds representing the animation interval (100 ms is recommended), and click OK. - 4.
 Under "Setup Directories" in the workflow canvas there are seven parameters that specify important directories (green dots).
-Setting the value of ROOT_DATA_DIR is the only necessary modification if you want to process data other than the demo data4, since the value of this parameter specifies the working directory within which the other directories are organised.
+Setting the value of ROOT_DATA_DIR is the only necessary modification if you want to process data other than the demo data3, since the value of this parameter specifies the working directory within which the other directories are organised.
 Double-click on the parameter ROOT_DATA_DIR and a pop-up window will appear allowing you to modify the directory string, which you may either edit directly, or use the Browse button to select the directory from a file browser.
 When you have finished, click OK to save your changes.

-4If you used the install script install_reflex, then the value of the parameter ROOT_DATA_DIR will already be set correctly to the directory where the demo data was downloaded.
+3If you used the install script install_esoreflex, then the value of the parameter ROOT_DATA_DIR will already be set correctly to the directory where the demo data was downloaded.

 Doc: VLT-MAN-ESO-19540-5296

-Issue: Issue 6.0
+ESO Reflex UVES Tutorial Issue: Issue 6.7

-Date: Date 2013-07-29
+LOU Renex 6 v Els Tutollul Date: Date 2016-03-03

-Page: 10 of 44
+Page: 13 of 49

-- 5. Click the button to start the workflow - 6.
-The workflow will highlight the Data Organiser actor which has recursively scanned the raw data directory (specified by the parameter RAWDATA_DIR under "Setup Directories" in the workflow canvas) and constructs the DataSets.
-Note that the calibration and reference data must be present either in RAWDATA_DIR or in CALIB_DATA_DIR, otherwise DataSets may be incomplete and cannot be processed.
+- 5. Click the \triangleright button to start the workflow - 6.
+The workflow will highlight the Data Organiser actor which recursively scans the raw data directory (specified by the parameter RAW_DATA_DIR under "Setup Directories" in the workflow canvas) and constructs the DataSets.
+Note that the raw and static calibration data must be present either in RAW_DATA_DIR or in CALIB_DATA_DIR, otherwise DataSets may be incomplete and cannot be processed.
 However, if the same reference file was downloaded twice in different places this creates a problem as Reflex cannot decide which one to use. - 7.
-The Data Set Chooser actor will be highlighted next and will display a "Select Datasets" window (see Figure 4.3) that lists the DataSets along with the values of a selection of useful header keywords5.
-The first column consists of a set of tick boxes which allow the user to select the DataSets to be processed, and by default all complete DataSets are selected. - 8.
+The Data Set Chooser actor will be highlighted next and will display a "Select Datasets" window (see Figure 4.3) that lists the DataSets along with the values of a selection of useful header keywords4.
+The first column consists of a set of tick boxes which allow the user to select the DataSets to be processed.
+By default all complete DataSets which have not yet been reduced will be selected. - 8.
 Click the Continue button and watch the progress of the workflow by following the red highlighting of the actors.
 A window will show which DataSet is currently being processed.